sonhmai/how-keyvalue-databases-work/src/chapter_1_overview.md

 `memtable` is an in-memory data structure that serves reads and writes.
 New writes go to the wal for persistence.
 The WAL is regularly sends to object storage for durability.

+The words memtable and SSTable started from [the Google Bigtable paper](https://research.google/pubs/bigtable-a-distributed-storage-system-for-structured-data/)

 ## The simplest storage engine

 TODO